Leveraging genomic deep learning models for the prediction of non-coding variant effects: Supervised sequence-to-activity models

 \section{Supervised sequence-to-activity models}

-Supervised sequence-to-activity models are neural networks trained to map from input DNA sequences to functional genomics outputs.
+Supervised sequence-to-activity models are neural networks trained to predict functional activity levels, the molecular phenotypes measured in functional assays such as ATAC-seq, ChIP-seq, or RNA-seq, from input DNA sequences.
 Design choices include the number, size and type of layers in the network (e.g. fully connected, convolutional, or transformer layers), input and convolutional filter sizes, activation functions, and loss functions \cite{Zou2018, Eraslan2019}.
-Most supervised models utilize convolutional layers early in the network, due to their suitability for modeling DNA sequence motifs \cite{Zou2018}.
-Design choices are also informed by the prediction task(s), whether they are regression or classification, and how much sequence context they require.
-Including more sequence context (the length of input DNA sequence considered by a model) makes it possible to learn distal regulatory effects but can also be computationally prohibitive.
+Most supervised models utilize early convolutional layers, since they are a natural choice for modeling DNA sequence motifs \cite{Zou2018}.
+Design choices are informed by the prediction task(s), whether they are regression or classification, and how much sequence context (the length of input DNA sequence considered by a model) they require.
+While longer sequence contexts make it possible to learn distal regulatory effects, they can also become computationally prohibitive.